ezgimore/algo_notes/README.md

-# algo_notes
+# Visualizing Algorithms

+Showing step-by-step processes for various algorithms to help with understanding.

-Previewing Jupyter Notebook doesn't display formatting for some reason.
-Either view the pdf file or run locally.
+Note: previewing Jupyter Notebook doesn't display formatting properly on github, either view the pdf version or run locally.